redecentralize/alternative-internet/README.md

 ## Cloud

-- [Airlock](https://github.com/slothbag/Airlock) A decentralized dropbox / mega upload style app.
-Uses a combination of Ethereum and IPFS to index and list content
 - [BitDust](http://bitdust.io) - is decentralized, secure and anonymous on-line storage, where only the owner has access and absolute control over its data.
 BitDust project is aimed to protect users freedom and provide an alternative way to operate and communicate in the network.
 - [CloudBank](https://github.com/omgbbqhaxx/cloudbankproject) First ever POWWT (Proof of work with time) consensus algorithm crypto curreny with python without fee all miners share constant reward between them.
 - [Cloudron](http://cloudron.io/) is a platform to run apps on your server.
 It includes 1-Click app install, automatic backups, updates, Single Sign-On, DNS setup, SSL provisioning and a secure firewall.
 - [Cozy](http://cozy.io) is a personal cloud you can host, hack and delete.
 With Cozy, you manage your web apps like you were on your smartphone.
 It provides an open market place from where you can install the web app you made yourself (Cozy is a [personal PaaS](http://cozy.io/hack/getting-started/architecture-overview.html)).
-- [ClearSkies](https://github.com/jewel/clearskies) is a peer-to-peer file sync program.
-It is inspired by BitTorrent Sync, but has an open and fully-documented protocol.
 - [Perkeep (was Camlistore)](http://perkeep.org/) is your personal storage system for life.
 It is an acronym for "Content-Addressable Multi-Layer Indexed Storage" and could be described as "Like git for all content in your life"
 - [Swarm](https://swarm.ethereum.org) is a distributed storage platform and content distribution service, a native base layer service of the ethereum web3 stack.
 It uses the ethereum economy to incentivize P2P storage.
 - [Nextcloud](https://nextcloud.com) is a selfhosted, federated alternative to Google Docs/Office365 et all.
 It syncs and lets you share files but it's over 200 community-contributed apps add chat and audio/video calls, calendar/contact, mail, maps, Tasks, collaborative document editing, Kanban board, password manager, bookmarks, audio player and many more.
 It is easy to install and manage (as far as servers go...) and extremely secure.